Woman dies after fighting with her girlfriend that leads to shooting in Southwest Houston

-Houston Crime: Woman dies after allegedly shot by her girlfriend in Southwest Houston
+Houston crime: Woman dies after being allegedly shot by her girlfriend in Northeast Houston

-HOUSTON - The Harris County Sheriff's Office is investigating a deadly shooting involving two women at 8630 Doris Oaks Circle on Thursday.
+HOUSTON - The Houston Police Department is investigating a deadly shooting involving two women at 8630 Doris Oaks Circle on Thursday.

 SUGGESTED:Drunken man breaks into stranger's house after deadly crash in Northwest Houston, according to deputies